MetricStream/SQLBuilder/docs/Rationale.md

 ```

 What stands out here is that the SQL fragments and the query parameters are disconnected:
  - The place where the SQL is constructed and the place where the parameter values are provided are lines apart
--  conditions like the `age > 0` have to be repeated
+-  Conditions like the `age > 0` have to be repeated

-Compare that code now with the same code using SQLBuilder:
+Compare that code with the equivalent SQLBuilder-based code:

 ```java
 SQLBuilder filter(int age) {